FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Channel Guidelines 2021/Chapter 1.rst

 Every completed FLO-2D project should demonstrate that volume was accurately conserved.
 Troubleshooting channel volume conservation errors is discussed in Chapter 3.

-..
-[1]
-   The difference in the predicted hydrograph and the measured hydrograph is around 200cfs.
-This is due to unmeasured tributary flow between the dam and the gage.